 Accompanying this body high is a nice sense of well-being and happiness.
 Some experienced users are reportedly instilled with increased creativity and focus as well.

 The average negative culprits persist – dry mouth and eyes, dizziness, paranoia and anxiety in higher doses.

 Like most of its Indica-based ancestors and descendants, Northern Lights is highly recommended for evening use and insomnia.
 It is one of the purest Indica strains around (95 pct.
 Indica, 5 pct.
 Sativa) which makes it a highly sedative strain.
 It is also often chosen to relieve the effects of stress and anxiety.
 Many choose it for the heavy body high to weaken their chains of chronic pain as well.
 And the strong appetite-inducing effects are used to help those suffering from such eating disorders as anorexia.

 Northern Light’s exact lineage and history are obscured in mystery but it is generally believed to be a mix of two landrace building block strains – Thai and Afghani.
 We do know that the strain was perfected in Holland and has only begun to make its way to America in more recent years.

 The strain flowers for six to eight weeks and yields up to 125 grams per square meter.
-In the average greenhouse setup, Northern Lights produces roughly 100 grams per plant.
+Northern Lights produces roughly 100 grams per plant in the average greenhouse setup.
 This strain is a definite choice for those that prefer quality and ease over quantity.
 Ever since its emergence on the medical scene, there have been many imitations however and plenty of growers have crossed it with something but kept the same name.